safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 ---

-As a technical analyst in the GIS department you were involved in a recent project to set up a Directory Watch solution for users to automatically update the corporate database.
+As a technical analyst in the GIS department, you were involved in a recent project to set up a Directory Watch solution for users to automatically update the corporate database.

 Having learned that not all users are able to access the internal network where FME Server is hosted, you think that it should be possible to also set up a system that uses email-based automation to handle the same updates.

 ---

-<br>**1) Create Topic**
+<br>**1) Create Resource Folder**
-<br>The first step is to create a Topic that will be triggered by the email.
-Log in to the FME Server web interface and navigate to the Notifications page.
+The first step is to create another Resource folder to save all the email attachments to.
+Log into the FME Server web interface and then navigate to Resources > Data then create a new folder called Emails.

+<br>**2) Create Topic**
+<br>Next, Navigate to the Notifications page.
 Click the Publications tab and then select New.

 Enter "Email Receiver" as the Name.
-Then click in the text box under Topics to Publish To.
+Then click on the text box under Topics to Publish To.
 Type in *ShapeIncomingEmail* and click on it to add.
 This will create a new Topic and assign it to this Publication.

 ![](./Images/Img4.417.Ex4.CreateIncomingTopic.png)

 The new Publication can be created to use either the Email (SMTP) protocol or the Email (IMAP) protocol.

-SMTP is easier to set up but FME Server must reside on a server with a proper DNS record (all FME Cloud and Training machines will have this).
+SMTP is easier to set up, but FME Server must reside on a server with a proper DNS record (all FME Cloud and Training machines will have this).
 IMAP is necessary when FME Server resides on an internal network.

 ---

 ***Email Protocol***

 To use the SMTP protocol select Email (SMTP) as the Publication Protocol.
 This will open the Email User Name parameter.
-Enter a name for receiving email, for example *fmeshapeprocessing*
+Enter a name for receiving email, for example: *fmeshapeprocessing*

 ![](./Images/Img4.418.Ex4.CreateSMTPPublication.png)